 ACCESSIBILITY: This pool is accessed via hiking up steep bank with big boulders, then hiking through deep grass, etc.

 Devil's Well (Elevation 2,037 feet)

 The Devil's Well is about 50 feet wide and 80 ft deep.
 One can not get into the well due to the steep cliffs all the way around it.
 The hike to the well is very steep off about 10% grade or better.
+Attention: We have been notified a private land owner has put no trespassing signs on the land the Well sits.
+We are checking land surveys to ensure that the land is actually private.
+We have experienced land being marked as private and in reality its public.
+In the meantime obey no trespassing signs (always obey such signs).
 Directions: To access the well travel after leaving the boat launch via boat northeast to a narrow short passage into the east side of the lake, once through the passage you will easily see the Exley Waterfall.
 Turn south pass the waterfall and you will pass through a narrow passage with cliffs on either side.
 Once through the passage and going several hundred feet to your left/east you will see inclined wooded area with a well traveled trail up the hill to the well.
 The trail is only about 100 ft long or so to the well at about a 10% grade or more, very steep.
 Maps: Visit google.com/maps and type in Horseshoe Lake, Pend Oreille County, WA. or type in GPS coordinates for Trailhead 48.111683, -117.409467 or these coordinates for the well 48.111777, -117.408549

 ACCESSIBILITY: Hike up extremely steep hill and close to top over some steep boulders.
 Ground at times is covered in loose small dirt and small rocks.